InsideLoop/InsideLoop/doc/index.rst

 and even **C++** programmers who like to keep simple things simple.

 .. warning::
-   InsideLoop is still a work in progress.
+   **InsideLoop** is a work in progress.
 Even though some containers have been used in production code, the libray is still experimental.
 Moreover, the API is not stabilized yet.

-In order to get a quick feeling about **InsideLoop**, here is a small code that computes the Hilbert matrix of size n and compute the product y of this matrix with a vector x.
+In order to get a quick feeling about the API, here is a small code that computes the Hilbert matrix of size n and compute the product y of this matrix with a vector x.